acgaudette/txtquad/README.md

 # Configuration

-- All settings can be found in ./config.h
+- Library settings can be found in ./config.h
 - See the $config var in ./build.ninja to adjust compiler flags and switches
   (the lib is compiled in debug mode by default)
+- Runtime configuration
+  is possible via the Settings struct
+  (see below)

 # Usage